jasonchen2023/Trading-Bot/README.md

 ### Usage

-- Enter your Alpaca api key and secret key in the credential file.
+- Enter your Alpaca API key and secret key in the credential file.
 You can create an Alpaca account [here](https://alpaca.markets)
 - Download libraries below
 - To run trading bot: `python3 trade.py [path_to_csv_file]`